Grumblesaur/magenta/README.md

 # str
 ```
-     +    concatenation,
-     *    string multiplication (with an integer),
+     +    string concatenation: combines left operand and right head-to-tail
+     *    string repetition: combines left operand with itself right times
-    []    character access (substring of length 1 at a character index)
+    []    character access: returns string of length one with char at index
-           (slice operations to come later?)
 ```

 # arrays
 ```
-    []   element access
-    in   element presence
+    []   element access: returns object with value of element at index
+    in   element presence: true if value of left operand present in right
-     *   list repetition
+     *   list repetition: combines left operand with itself right times
-     +   list concatenation
+     +   list concatenation: combines left operand with right head-to-tail
+     /   element removal: removes first element with value of right operand
 ```